Home Renovation Project in Beverly Crest, California: Construction of a Small Basement Wine Cellar

 It’s not uncommon for homeowners to have their houses renovated after a few years of living in it.
 Sometimes, renovations are done to repair areas that need to be fixed.
 But most of the time, homes are renovated to improve it — to create a brand new atmosphere and to increase its aesthetic value.
 This is why many people would have more rooms added or expand existing spaces.
-In a recent project in Beverly Crest, California, a client had her basement turned into a wine cellar as part of the renovations in her home.
+In a recent project in Beverly Crest, California, a client had her small basement turned into a wine cellar as part of the renovations in her home.

 In Beverly Crest, a neighborhood in the Westside area of Los Angeles, California, a client was having her house renovated.
-Part of the changes she wanted in her new home was a beautifully designed wine cellar.
+Part of the changes she wanted in her new home was a beautifully designed glass wine cellar.
 The client hired our team of builders, from Custom Wine Cellars Los Angeles, to turn her basement into a wine storage facility.

 We always meet with our clients prior to any construction activity.
 This meeting involves a thorough consultation and discussion, which will identify the client’s storage requirements as well as their design goals.
 We met with the Beverly Crest client and talked about her expectations.
 She expressed that she had a very limited budget for the cellar construction.
-She wanted us to help her achieve her dream wine room without going beyond her available budget.
+She wanted us to help her achieve her dream wine storage room without going beyond her available budget.

 Our wine cellar designers created 3D drawings based on the details that were gathered during the client consultation.
 We presented the sketches to the client.
 As soon as she approved the proposed design, we started building the custom wine room.